maxhbr/LDBcollector/md/LGPL-3.0-only.md

     		YOU MUST Provide Legal notices
     			ATTRIBUTE Highlighted
     		YOU MUST Grant License
-    			ATTRIBUTE Original license
+    			ATTRIBUTE Original license LGPL-3.0-only
-    		IF Interactive AND Displayed License announcement
-    			YOU MUST Display Appropriate legal notices
+    		IF Interactive AND Displayed Appropriate legal notices YOU MUST Display Appropriate legal notices
     				ATTRIBUTE Highlighted
     		IF Software modification Uses Linked work
     			EITHER
     				YOU MUST Ensure Functionality Without Linked work OR
-    				YOU MUST Use GPL-3.0
+    				YOU MUST Use GPL-3.0-only
     	YOU MUST NOT Restrict Granted rights
     		EXCEPT IF NOT Permitted By Additional terms
-    USE CASE Binary delivery Of Combined work
+    USE CASE Combined work delivery
     	YOU MUST NOT Impede Modification Of the Library YOU MUST NOT Impede Reverse engineering
     		ATTRIBUTE For Debugging Of Modification
     	YOU MUST Provide License notices
     		ATTRIBUTE Highlighted
-    	YOU MUST Provide License text GPL-3.0 AND LGPL-3.0 IF Displayed Copyright notices
+    	YOU MUST Provide License text GPL-3.0-only AND LGPL-3.0-only IF Displayed Copyright notices
-    		YOU MUST Display Copyright notices Of the Library YOU MUST Reference License text GPL-3.0 AND LGPL-3.0 EITHER
+    		YOU MUST Display Copyright notices Of the Library YOU MUST Reference License text GPL-3.0-only AND LGPL-3.0-only YOU MUST NOT Modify Warranty disclaimer
+    	EITHER
     		YOU MUST Provide Linkable work
     		YOU MUST Permit Relinking
-    		YOU MUST Provide Source code Of the Library EITHER IF Binary delivery On Customary medium OR Installed EITHER
+    		YOU MUST Provide Source code Of the Library EITHER IF Source code delivery
+    			OR IF Binary delivery On Customary medium OR Installed EITHER
     					YOU MUST Provide Source code Of the Library ATTRIBUTE Machine-readable